gabrielfaleiro/TechnologySurveillance/MachineLearning/Classification/README.md

 The k-nearest-neighbors algorithm is a classification algorithm that takes a bunch of labelled points and uses them to learn how to label other points.
 - This algorithm classifies cases based on their similarity to other cases.
 - Data points that are near each other are said to be **neighbors**
-- Based on **Similar cases with the same class labels are near each other** Thus, the **distance between two cases is a measure of their dissimilarity**.
+- Based on **Similar cases with the same class labels are near each other**.
+Thus, the **distance between two cases is a measure of their dissimilarity**.
 (Different ways of calculate this distance)

 Algorithm:
 1. Pick a value for K.